e2thex/thoughts/docs/onMind.md

 - When we deeply examine the moral choice of returning a found wallet, we might consider alternative uses for the money or rationalize keeping a "finder's fee".
 This introspection can transform what initially felt like a clear moral imperative into a more complex decision with multiple weighted options - shifting from a spike-shaped distribution to one more characteristic of free will.

+### Conclusion

+The experience of free will appears to emerge from the interplay between our decision-making schemas and the probability distributions they generate.
+When we feel we have free will, it's often because we're encountering a decision space with multiple viable options that have different but comparable probabilities.
+This creates a sweet spot between complete randomness and pure determinism.

+This model helps explain why the debate over free will has persisted for so long - our experience of it is neither purely deterministic nor purely random, but rather emerges from complex probability distributions that can shift based on context, attention, and introspection.

 ## On Ethics

+We can approch ethics with this same schema framework.
+I think that we will find ethics in our decision schema

 ### Non Social Ethics Schema

+First I want to explore what ethics looks like in a non social existiance.

 ### Social Hijacking of Ethics Schema